teanalab/DRAGON/README.md

 Neural ranking architecture for conversational entity retrieval from knowledge graphs.
 DRAGON aggregates fine-grained relevance signals using Graph Convolutional Networks and multi-head attention.

+Model Configuration & Training Details

+The following hyperparameters and architectural settings were used in all experiments reported in the paper:

+Sub-graph Pruning

+The pruning threshold λ for candidate entity sub-graph pruning was set to 0.5.

+The coefficient λ′ in the feature weighting function was set to 3 × 10⁻⁴.

+Optimization

+All neural architectures were optimized using the AdamW optimizer.

+Learning rate: 2.5 × 10⁻⁵

+DRAGON Architecture

+Hidden dimension of all convolutional layers: 32

+Number of attention layers: 8

+Number of GCN layers: 2

+Number of fully connected layers: 6

+The aggregated relevance vector for each candidate response entity is passed through six fully connected layers to produce the final ranking score.

 ---

 ## Quick Start